 born 1984, is a German-South African actor and performer.
 He completed his acting training at the Film University Babelsberg "Konrad Wolf" in Potsdam.
 He has worked at various German city- and state theatres, including the Theaterhaus Jena, Staatstheater Darmstadt, Ballhaus Naunynstrasse as well as the Haus der Berliner Festspiele and the Maxim Gorki Theater.
 In 2010 he was part of Andreas Kleinert’s ensemble film "Barriere", which was shown at the Berlinale.
 He is part of the award-winning "Stage for Human Rights" with its productions of asylum monologues and asylum dialogues.
 For some time now, Moses Leo has increasingly devoted himself to the field of visual art and performance.
 Together with the artist Robin Rhode, he developed the opera performance "Erwartung", which premiered at the Performa15 festival in New York City.
 He works closely with the artist Grada Kilomba.
 He produced the soundtrack for their video installation "The Desire Project" and took on the role of Narcissus in the performance "Illusions".
 These works were shown, among others, at the 32nd São Paulo Biennial and Documenta14 in Kassel.

 was born in Germany, grew up in Tanzania and has lived in Germany since her youth.
 In Germany, she began to play the transverse flute and six months later passed the entrance examination at the Konservatorium Mannheim.
 She studied at the Hochschule für Musik Mainz and Frankfurt am Main.
 She studied instrumental pedagogy and orchestral music at the Hochschule für Musik Mannheim.
 She has been a freelance music teacher and musician since 1997 and works mainly with ensembles by creating new music and in crossover projects.
+She was the Musical Director of "Mittelreich" and she plays the German flute at the "ViVace Più" ensemble.

 was born in Munich.
 After graduating from the Lion Feuchtwanger Gymnasium, she attended acting school in Hanover, before studying music at the Universität der Künste Berlin.
 She then became a member of the opera choir of the Bayreuth Festival.
 As an actress she worked at the Thalia Theater Hamburg, the Schaubühne am Lehniner Platz Berlin, the Schauspielhaus Zürich, Staatstheater Braunschweig, Staatstheater Hannover and the Maxim Gorki Theater Berlin.
 Most recently, she played the role of Jory in the successful "foreign play of the year 2016", "Geächtet", in 3 productions: the German premiere at the Schauspielhaus Hamburg, as a representative at the Residenztheater Munich, and for one year in Tina Lanik's production of the play at the Burgtheater Vienna.
 Isabelle Redfern has her own theatre company MamaNoSing!, which is dedicated to musical theatre productions with classical music.
 Last year she appeared on television in the title role of "Papa und die Braut aus Kuba" in the Bavarian ARD romantic comedy.